mirisuzanne/mia.wtf/src/posts/code/misc/el-2-ways.md

 The first is just
 a clever use of CSS.
-The second ('real') custom element simplifies the markup, but adds a JS dependency.
+The second (registered) custom element simplifies the markup, but adds a JS dependency.
 The markup: